Tires play a big role in preventing hydroplaning. Drive carefully and check your tires to avoid losing control of your vehicle on wet roads.

 Hydroplaning is primarily caused by poor road conditions and standing water.
 As the road surface wears out, the grooves or ruts created by car tires get deeper and more pronounced.
 More and more water collects in the grooves as they get deeper over time, so try to avoid driving directly on those grooves when there is water on the road.
 Even just a thin layer of water on the road is enough to put you at risk of hydroplaning.

 Hydroplaning occurs when a thin film of water separates the vehicle’s tire from the road.
-As a result, traction between the tires and the road surface decreases, and the driver is more likely to lose control of the vehicle.
+As a result, traction between the tires and the road surface decreases, sometimes making it difficult to keep total control of the vehicle.

 How to react when hydroplaning occurs

-There are a few things you as a driver can do to avoid hydroplaning in the first place.
-Avoid standing water and drive mindfully on wet pavement.
+There are a few things you as a driver can do to avoid hydroplaning.
+Avoid standing water and drive mindfully, carefully, and at a controlled speed on wet pavement.
 You should also turn off cruise control when driving on wet roads or in rain to help prevent hydroplaning.
 If, despite your best efforts, your tires lose contact with the road and you begin to hydroplane, here are some steps to follow:

-• Stay calm.
+- Stay calm.
 Keeping a cool head when you lose control of your vehicle might be easier said than done.
-However it's esssential to staying focused on making the right decisions during a hydroplaning situation.
+However, it's important to stay focused on making the right decisions during a hydroplaning situation.

-• Move your foot from the gas pedal.
-Slowing down without forceful braking requires taking your foot from the accelerator.
-Braking all of a sudden can cause your wheels to lock.
+- Move your foot from the gas pedal.
+Slowing down without forceful braking requires taking your foot away from the accelerator.
+Avoid braking suddenly, because it can cause your wheels to lock.
 Instead, remove your foot from the gas pedal and then apply the brakes gently to regain control of the vehicle.
 If your vehicle is equipped with anti-lock brakes, those can help you to regain control.

-• Avoid sudden movements and braking.
-Another potential mistake is to overcorrect by steering erratically.
+- Avoid sudden movements and braking.
+Avoid overcorrecting by steering erratically.
 Instead, keep a gentle grip on the steering wheel and keep the steering wheel straight.
 Wait for your tires to regain traction, and for the vehicle to slow down.

-A panicky driver tends to do just the wrong things in this situation, such as slamming the brakes or making sudden corrective movements.
+Panic can lead to poor decision making in a hydroplaning situation.
 This is why the first thing to remember when hydroplaning is to stay calm.

 How the right tires can prevent hydroplaning

-In addition to a calm and careful driving style by the vehicle operator, the tires on a vehicle have a significant role in preventing hydroplaning.
+In addition to a calm and careful driving style by the driver, the tires on a vehicle have a significant role in preventing hydroplaning.
 Here’s how your tires influence the risk of hydroplaning:

 TREAD DEPTH

 Check the tread depth of your tires by placing a penny in the tread with the picture of Abraham Lincoln upside down.
 If Lincoln’s head remains hidden, at least 2/32 of an inch of tread is still left, and the tires are not too worn to drive with.
-However, we recommend getting new tires once your old ones have only 4/32 inches of tread left.
-Tires with a tread depth of 4/32 inches or less are already quite worn and already pose a risk to your safety, for example, when driving in the rain or braking suddenly.
+However, we recommend getting new tires once your tires reach 4/32 inches of tread left.
+Bring your vehicle (or the set of tires you need checked) to your local tire shop for an expert assessment of your tire tread depth.

 TIRE PRESSURE